China–Norway relations

-People's Republic of China – Norway relations officially started on 7 October 1950 and shortly after established diplomatic missions on 5 October 1954.
+The People's Republic of China and Norway relations established diplomatic relations on 7 October 1950 and shortly after they established diplomatic missions on 5 October 1954.

 History

 The first Norwegian diplomatic mission was founded 1851 during the union of Sweden and Norway.
 This was established in Guangzhou.
 In 1853, a new vice consulate was set up in Shanghai.
 By 1863, Shanghai became the Consulate General and the branch in Guangzhou was relegated into a vice consulate.

 It was not until 1905 when Norway was split from the union with Sweden it had its own diplomatic mission in China.
 A year later, the first official visit from the Qing dynasty took place with Dai Hongci, chairman for the Imperial Court's Cultural Department.

 21st century

 The commencement of diplomatic relations between the two countries nearly 60 years ago has progressed from cultural and political exchanges to trade ties such as economy, industry and technology.

 In 2003, the volume of the bilateral trade between China and Norway was US$1.76 billion.
 Bilateral trade has steadily increased over the years.

 In 2008, the export value from Norway to China is $1.93 billion and exports from China to Norway were up to $5.43 billion.
 In 2009, Norway's exports to China increased by 39 percent to a value of $2.28 billion.
 Exports, consisting of equipment, chemicals, optical and medical appliances, have gone up.
 China's exports to Norway amount to some $5.25 billion, increasing by 4.5 percent from last year.

 China's largest exports to Norway were ships, textiles and garments, and mechanical and electronic products.

 Norway's largest exports to China were crude oil, mechanical and electrical products, fertilizer, construction, mining equipment, factory and plant equipment, and salmon, as well as raw metals.